Enekin/chrony-ntp/README.md

 ### Platforms

-A *systemd* managed distribution:
+A *systemd* managed distribution, tested on:

-- RHEL Family 7, tested on Centos
+- RHEL Family 7 (tested on Centos)
-- ArchLinux
 - Debian 8

 Usage